Modify the User Experience

 It takes a large number of people to build and operate a Battle Station so let's assign some resources to your project.
 Enter some resource records and set the quantities you may need plus a target utilization percentage.
 Feel free to be as creative as you'd like.
 Here are some types of resources you might need to build your Battle Station:

-Click the to access the App Launcher, then select the Battle Station Construction app.
+Click the App Launcher , then select the Battle Station Construction app.
 Click the Battle Stations tab, and then select the Obliteration Station (or name that you chose) record.
 Under the Related tab, click New on the Resources list.

 Enter the following Resource Name options one at a time (click Save & New after entering each record).
 Choose the Quantity and Utilization of your choice (see image for reference).